matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 The schema files for the Yang models are stored by ODL in a `cache/schemas` directory, where the `cache` directory is a peer of the `bin` directory containing the `karaf` executable.
-In the `cache\schemas` directory you will see all of the schema files underlying the models and URLs that you have been looking at above.
+In the `cache/schemas` directory you will see all of the schema files underlying the models and URLs that you have been looking at above.

 In the case of the [`network-topology` model](https://www.ietf.org/proceedings/87/slides/slides-87-netmod-3.pdf), you will see that there